 The use of the PACs is limited to 15 minutes per user when other patrons are waiting.

-Patrons aged 13 or older may log in to the adult desktop computers in the Reference Area using either their library card number or a single-use guest pass.
-Guest passes are available at the Reference Desk.
+Patrons aged 13 or older may log in to the adult desktop computers in the Reference Area.
 Patrons aged 12 or younger should use the computers available in the Children's Department.